IsaacScript/isaacscript/docs/gotchas.md

 One important thing to note about this is that iterating over enums **will not happen in order**.
 This is because `Object.entries()` (and the other related functions) transpile to use Lua's `pairs()` function, and that is designed to return table entries in a random order.
 If you need to get the contents of a Lua enum in order, then either sort the keys before you iterate over them, or re-create the data as an array.

 Furthermore, it is important that in the previous example, we are iterating over a "normal" enum provided by the game.
 You **will not be able to iterate over your own enums** in this way because of how TypeScriptToLua transpiles them.
-In order to increase performance, TypeScriptToLua creates a double mapping of key to value and value to key.
+TypeScriptToLua creates a double mapping of key to value and value to key.
 For example:

 ```typescript
 enum TestEnum {